 Check this out.
 Eric Johnson is great, but focus on Mike Stern:

 This guy is one of the best in the world.
-He can play anything, has legendary chops, can hold his own with many of the greatest instrumentalists in the world.
+He can play anything, has legendary chops, can hold his own with many of the greatest instrumentalists in the world and has given bongo lessons to kids and people willing to learn the instrument.
 Now, take a look at what he says about his development.
 There is a instructional video that Mike did a while back, a webinar if I recall, in it he relates how he got into playing Jazz.
 Long story short, to get right to the point, Mike sucked at jazz at first, he said he had all the desire and passion to play, just none of the technical ability, and he honestly thought he would never get to the point where he could play with feeling and without thinking, playing Jazz in what you might call its pure form.
 He relates how his teachers(he sought out some good teachers to try to learn Jazz, he was a rock blues player till that point, playing strictly by ear), his instructors basically told him that he would suck for quite a while, thats just the way it is.
 To get from point A to point B, was going to require some boring practice and study.
 There are very few Jazz virtuosos, most of the greats worked long and hard to get there.
 This is such an important lesson for every style of music, it doesnt matter if its metal, flamenco, classical, or country, if its new, and technically demanding(dont laugh theres some very technical country picking), it is going to take work to learn, and you are probably going to sound like crap while your learning, and that is OK.
 There is a lot of freedom in simply allowing oneself to sound cruddy, to sound like a beginner again, it sounds crazy, and non sensical, but it actually holds water.
 Just a little Mike Stern wisdom that really affected my outlook that I thought I would share in hopes of it doing the same for others, sorry I cannot recall the name of the Video, I just saw the starting bit, and he talks about his early days and influences etc, and how badly he sucked at Jazz guitar when he started.

 Listen to his story here: